ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

-Blocking is faster and more performant, than reactive, but reactive will allow for more concurrency Which is important if you have a micro-service based architecture, as there you typically need to be more careful and more exact when allocating resources between services
+Blocking is faster and more performant, than reactive, but reactive will allow for more concurrency Which is important if you have a microservice based architecture, as there you typically need to be more careful and more exact when allocating resources between services

 As in, by being more concurrent you can save a lot of money when using cloud and microservices.